gphanikumar/MM2090/lessons/Session4.md

 experience of navigation using "info" command is like a text-based browser.

+## file
-Linux does not pay attention to the file extensions.
+Linux does not rely on file extensions to know what type of a file it is.
 The characters that come after the dot have no special meaning.
 You can rename a file from "something.jpg" to "something.png" and the system will not bother.
 Use the command "/usr/bin/file something.jpg" to see what the system says.